Fire and Rescue New South Wales: Zones

-The 7 Areas are split between Metropolitan and Regional.
+The 7 areas are split between metropolitan and regional.
 The Metro Areas report to the Assistant Commissioner of Metropolitan Operations, whilst the Regional Areas report to the Assistant Commissioner of Regional Operations.
 Both of these officers then report to the Deputy Commissioner of Field Operations, who in turn reports to the Commissioner.
 This tiered system means that management can be tailored at each level to suit local operational needs.

 Specialist Sections

 Fire and Rescue NSW operate a number of specialist operational and support sections including;

 Operational Communications – Responsible for Triple Zero call taking, dispatch and emergency communications, operating out of two Communications Centres at Alexandria and Newcastle.

 Fire Investigation and Research – Responsible for investigating the cause and origin of fires (including the operation of Australia's first accelerant detection dogs), as well as research into fire behaviour and fire dynamics, who operate out of their base at Greenacre and their research centre at Londonderry.

 Community and Fire Safety – Responsible for increasing community and business resilience to emergencies through community education as well as in the field assessments and inspections.

 Education and Training – Responsible for providing education and training for firefighters, utilising the Emergency Services Academy at Orchard Hills.

 Capability Management – Responsible for developing and enhancing Fire and Rescue's operational capabilities, including Firefighting, Rescue, HazMat, Incident Management and others.

 Specialised Operations – Responsible for managing Fire and Rescue's Rescue, USAR, HazMat, Bushfire and Aviation Sections.
 They run from a number of locations, mainly the Specialised Operations Centre at the Orchard Hills Academy.

 Logistics – Responsible for equipment management and distribution, and the management and maintenance of Fire and Rescue's huge vehicle fleet and property infrastructure.

-FRNSW operate a number of other specialist support sections include Finance, Governance and Legal, Information and Technology, People and Culture along with many others who support frontline firefighters and operations.
+FRNSW operate a number of other specialist support sections that include Finance, Governance and Legal, Information and Technology, People and Culture.
+These functions support frontline firefighters and operations.

 Community Fire Units

-Community fire units (CFUs) are volunteer teams of local residents trained to safeguard their homes during a bushfire, until the fire brigades can get there, or to 'mop up' after a fire has passed so fire units can be released to attend more urgent incidents.
+Community fire units (CFUs) are volunteer teams of local residents trained to safeguard their homes during a bushfire.
+The units operate until the fire brigades can get there, or to 'mop up' after a fire has passed.
+Fire units can then be released to attend more urgent incidents.
 CFU members are not firefighters.
 The aim of the CFU program is to reduce the impact of bushfires on the community and to protect life and property from bushfires.
 A typical team is made up of six to 12 members.
 Recruitment is within the local community.
 Local fire stations conduct regular training sessions with volunteers.
 The training focus is on bushfire education, prevention and preparation.

 Operations

-Responding from 355 Fire Stations across the state, Fire and Rescue NSW protect over 7 million people across New South Wales (over 90% of the state) from fires and emergencies and attend over 124,000 calls a year.
+Responding from 335 Fire Stations across the state, Fire and Rescue NSW protect people across New South Wales from fires and emergencies and attend over 124,000 calls a year.